Georgia's prime minister resigns, opposition calls for early elections

 “On behalf of all opposition parties, I declare: let’s sit at the negotiating table with representatives of this government and start negotiations on new early elections,” Melia said.

-Georgian Dream, the country’s ruling party, won parliamentary elections in October last year, but the opposition said the vote was rigged and marred with violations.
+Georgian Dream won parliamentary elections in October last year, but the opposition said the vote was rigged and marred with violations.

 Melia said at the time that his party did not recognise its outcome and called for a re-run.